jeremiahflaga/jeremiahflaga.github.io/_posts/2019/08/2019-08-06-what-michael-feathers-said-about-welc-7-years-later.md

 <!--
 The book ["Working Effectively with Legacy Code"](https://www.bookdepository.com/Working-Effectively-with-Legacy-Code-Michael-Feathers/9780131177055?a_aid=jflaga) of Michael Feathers was published in 2005.
 I bought a copy last 2017 because it is one of the books recommended by many respected software developers; and two out of three of the sofware projects I was involved in by that time
  -->

+**Update, October 9, 2023:**

+There is no upcoming book named Brutal Refactoring.
+See https://www.infoq.com/podcasts/working-effectively-legacy-code/

+---

 Story time...